mzattera/v4j/docs/003/index.md

 # Conclusions

-Based on the above clustering analysis I can conclude that:
+Based on the above clustering analysis we can conclude that:

 - Pages written using Currier's language A look quite different from pages using language B.